 The Company regards shareholders' meetings as providing important and valuable opportunities for dialog with shareholders, and ensures that there is adequate time at these meetings for questions and answers.
+(However, such time may be reduced in order to prevent the spread of COVID-19 infections.)
 We also hold earnings briefings twice a year.
 At these meetings we provide analysts and institutional investors with information on matters such as our operating results and business strategy.
-Furthermore, our website contains a dedicated IR section, where we provide individual investors and overseas investors with easy-to-understand information on our operating performance, businesses, management policies, monthly performance, and so on.
-We also operate an inquiries desk solely for IR-related inquiries, through which we respond to questions from shareholders and investors.
+Furthermore, our website contains a dedicated IR section where we provide individual investors and overseas investors with easy-to-understand information on our operating performance, businesses, management policies, monthly performance, and so on.
 Moreover, the President, CFO, and IR department proactively visit institutional investors both in Japan and overseas and respond to individual requests from journalists for information.
+(However, online meetings may be held in order to prevent the spread of COVID-19 infections.)